openhwgroup/cv32e40s/docs/user_manual/source/xsecure.rst

 These timing side-channels can largely be mitigated by imposing (branch target and data) alignment restrictions on the used software.

+.. _dummy-instruction-insertion:

 Dummy instruction insertion
 ---------------------------

 Dummy instructions are inserted at random intervals into the execution pipeline if enabled via the ``rnddummy`` bit in the ``cpuctrl`` CSR.
-The dummy instructions have no functional impact on processor state, but add difficult-to-predict timing and power disruptions to the executed code.
+The dummy instructions have no functional impact on the processor state, but add difficult-to-predict timing and power disruptions to the executed code.
 This disruption makes it more difficult for an attacker to infer what is being executed, and also makes it more difficult to execute precisely timed fault injection attacks.

 The frequency of injected instructions can be tuned via the ``rnddummyfreq`` bits in the ``cpuctrl`` CSR.